The Case for Humans Terraforming and Colonizing Mars

 The planet lost both of these since then, but scientists have hope of terraforming Mars to bring it back to a human habitable condition, as I will discuss.

 With the upcoming planned missions beginning in 2022, we may be able to start the long process of bringing some of the Earthlike environmental attributes back to the planet.
 The other issues, such as the danger of cosmic radiation, can be dealt with by other means.

 Is There Water on Mars?

 Recent developments have provided the answer.
-NASA has been discovered water on the planet that could help sustain human life, but most of it is in the form of ice.
+NASA has discovered water on the planet that could help sustain human life, but most of it is in the form of ice.
 It’s on the surface only at the northern pole of Mars.

 Smaller amounts are available elsewhere as atmospheric water vapor, and even less exists in the Martian soil.1

 Does Mars Have a Protective Magnetic Field?

 We know that our survival on Earth is possible for many reasons.
 One of which is because we have a magnetosphere that diverts the dangerous solar particles and cosmic rays to the poles—away from inhabited areas on Earth.

 Their entry into the atmosphere causes the Aurora Borealis (northern lights) and Aurora Australis (southern lights).

 The magnetosphere is a magnetic field that exists because our planet has a metallic core.
 But what about Mars?